liangsiwei1994/SudokuSolver/README.md

 <!-- SAMPLE OUTPUT -->
 ## Sample Output

+The following image shows the expected output based on the board is successfully solved.

+![Sample Success Output Screenshot][samplesuccessoutput-screenshot]

-The following image shows the expected output based on the current ChessMain.cpp file.
+The following image shows the expected output based on the board cannot be solved.

-![Sample Output Screenshot][sampleoutput-screenshot]
+![Sample Failed Output Screenshot][samplefailedoutput-screenshot]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>